Early years providers: how to respond to changing needs

 Kate calculated exactly how much it would cost per hour to open the premises on a Saturday, including things like utility bills.
 She only went ahead once she had identified the number of funded children necessary to make it cost effective, taking into account staffing ratios.

-Play Den will hold Saturday sessions from January 2017, and families have already shown a lot of interest.
+Play Den are now holding Saturday sessions which are proving popular.
 Provisionally, Play Den will offer an 8am to 2pm session.
 Kate acknowledges that if the setting is to be of use to as many families as possible, it must offer parents more fixed sessions than it has done before.
 She identifies this as one of the biggest challenges she faces as a setting manager.
 If a parent wants an additional hour outside of a fixed session, the nursery will then charge for that hour.

 Partnering with peers